01: Well I've Been Waiting For This Moment For All My Life, Oh Lord (Phil Collins)

 A cloud of dust billowed in the middle distance.

 From his bedroom window, Sam Dennon imagined his tattered curtains framed a stage.
 The scenery outside might as well be a still life painting.
-Plains, gum trees, a massive blue sky.
+Plains, gum trees, a massive bright sky.
 Nothing ever changed.

 But now for act two.